What Business Licenses & Permits are Needed in New York?

 Related: Comparison of Business Entities

 Learn more about forming an LLC in New York

 Also see: Steps to starting a business in New York

-Business License – There is no general state of New York business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
+There is no general state of New York business license, however, many cities require businesses to be licensed in order to operate.
+Rules for business registration vary depending on location and business type.
 Below are a few cities that have licensing requirements.

 New York City – Many businesses will need a business license in New York City in order to operate.
 The Department of Consumer Affairs requires businesses such as car washes, contractors, locksmiths, and several others to register.

 Buffalo – Certain businesses need licensing before operating in the city limits of Buffalo.
 The Buffalo Office of Licenses issues licenses to businesses such as bakers, caterers, collection agencies, landscapers, and more.

 Rochester – The City of Rochester, has a Business Permit Program that requires businesses such as restaurants, auto mechanics, and salons to register.
 Businesses can complete a Business Permit Application or by visiting a Neighborhood Service Center.

 There is a $25 non-refundable filing fee for a Business Permit in Rochester.

 Yonkers – The City of Yonkers requires licenses for businesses operating as food vendors, contractors, laundromats, locksmiths, and several others.
 Licensing is through the City Clerk’s Office.